cardinalhorizon/vms7-native-web/README.md

 Then, using the Admin Interface, go to Modules and Enable the module.

-Clear all caches using the maintenance tab and open your admin dashboard to start the migration.

 Finally, enter the following url for your community in smartCARS Central:
 ```text
 https://yourdomainhere.com/api/smartcarsnative/